Analysis

 When data is collected from people who come to a store then we can look into it what they are looking for, we can ask them why they came down to our store, what they are looking for and if they’re not getting it in our store then we can actually map this data and refer to it later on.

 As the definition of data goes, it is a reference over some time.
-We have seen cases where companies and brands have collected data and referred to this data to have insights or knowledge about why they are not having the required number of sales or how they can improve their sales by going over this data.
-Since data collection is a routine task, we need to have tools that can ease our tasks daily and help us to look into these kinds of data and do the analysis for us.
+We have seen cases where companies and brands have collected data.
+And referred to this data to have insights or knowledge about why they do not have the required number of sales or how they can improve their sales by going over this data.

-Large sums of data that serve nothing are useless knowledge.
-If an organisation or a business analyses the dark data, it can save on costs, improve margins, increase sales and even maybe the efficiency of production units.
 To achieve this the management has to take a call to get the analysis done.
-The analysis is a process and not an event and hence it does take some time depending on how much large the data are.
+The analysis is a process and not an event and hence it does take some time depending on how large the data are.

 Conclusion